Bryce Mortlock

-His two best known projects include the Sulman Award winning Badham House in Sydney's Cronulla and the Engineering Precinct at Sydney University.
-He was also responsible for the University of Melbourne master plan.
+His two best known projects include the Sulman Award-winning Badham House in Sydney's Cronulla and the Engineering Precinct at The University of Sydney.
+He was also responsible for the design of the master plan of The University of Melbourne.

 Early life

 Bryce (2nd from right) and Alan Payne (3rd from right) building the 12-foot skiff, Thunder.

 Mortlock was born in Lithgow on 14 October 1921.
 His father was an engineer at the local steel works, and died when Mortlock was still young.
 His mother moved the family to live with relatives in Sydney, in the suburb of Five Dock.
 Watching the local boat builders there fostered Mortlock's interest in design and construction.
 He built several boats while still at school.

+World War II

 During World War II, Mortlock traveled to Canada to train as a pilot with the Royal Canadian Air Force.
 He returned to Australia in 1945 in anticipation of service in the Pacific theater, but the war ended before he could be posted for combat.